 Today, Gary is actively involved with the Antietam Battlefield Guides in promoting the history and the true stories of the 1862 Maryland Campaign, particularly at Antietam.
-This eclectic and very collegial group of historians is dedicated to studying, sharing, and selflessly working closely with the National Park Service to preserve and protect this magnificent battlefield for this and future generations.
-Gary is a member of the Washington County Historic District Commission and Save Historic Antietam Foundation (SHAF), a founding member of the Antietam Institute, Inc. and its Board of Directors, and the Heart of the Civil War Heritage Area Board of Directors.
+Gary is a member of the Washington County Historic District Commission, Save Historic Antietam Foundation (SHAF), a founding member of the Antietam Institute, Inc. and its Board of Directors, and the Heart of the Civil War Heritage Area Board of Directors.
 He resides near Boonsboro, MD with his family.
 He is also a proud veteran of the U.S. Navy.

 Contact Info.: Phone: 301-667-7077; email: email@example.com